S I N G E R S

 During three unforgettable years there, I toured all over the world, recorded CDs and sang in national radio and television broadcasts each year.
 But my main joy during that time was singing the daily services in one of the world's most beautiful buildings, while studying music history, analysis, and composition.
 All of this encouraged me to pursue music beyond university, so after graduating I moved to Oxford to become a Lay Clerk at Christ Church Cathedral.
 During this time I taught at a local school, performed as a freelance soloist and in a number of ensembles (including Ex Cathedra, The King's Consort, Gesualdo Six and Westminster Cathedral Choir).
 I found time for my other interests too with lots of walking in the countryside, cooking, a good deal of graphic design work, and on top of all that a few rounds of auditions for The King's Singers, who had invited me to audition!
 I was appointed to the group in January 2016.

 During the seven years since, I have had a wonderful time as a member of this group.
 I have loved performing many hundreds of concerts in amazing places around the world with my five brilliant colleagues, meeting thousands of people from many different walks of life, and having once-in-a-lifetime experiences almost every month.
 But I also love how much you learn in this role.
-Doing this job, I've learned so much from the other guys, I've learned about running a business, I've learned about creative writing, public speaking, about food, digital media and marketing, about languages, coffee, and (of course) about singing.
-When not on the road, rehearsing or recording, I enjoy a fairly quiet life in Richmond, London, with my wife, Ellie, and our little spaniel, Albie.
-During some unexpected free time in 2020-21, I became a student again, taking a postgraduate course in Intelligence and Security policy at the University of Buckingham.
-And in what free time I have now, I am an incredibly keen and ambitious cook, and love to go walking in remote places.
+Doing this job, I've learned so much from the other guys, I've learned about running a business, I've learned about creative writing, public speaking, about food, digital media and marketing, about languages, coffee, and (of course) singing.
+When not on the road, rehearsing or recording, I enjoy a fairly quiet life in Richmond, London with my wife Ellie and our little spaniel, Albie.
+In what free time I have, I am a keen student of foreign affairs, I write a restaurant review blog called Touring Tables, am a very keen cook, and love to go walking in remote places.

 My love of singing began at the age of just seven when I was given a choristership in the Chapel Choir at Warwick School.
 At first the early Sunday mornings were a struggle, but after a few months I was raring to leave the house to get to practice.
 After finishing school, I read geography at Girton College, Cambridge where I won a choral scholarship and the Tom Mansfield Memorial Prize in recognition of my contribution to College music.
 During my university years I was keen to have somewhere to sing outside the Cambridge terms; I became an honorary member of the choir of the Collegiate Church of Saint Mary Warwick, a place that I consider a musical home.